QuantuMechanix8/Lost-And-Found/README.md

 many more details to add here later.

 ## Ethics Code:
-We are (probably) going to follow the ACM ethics/code of conduct
+We are (probably) going to follow the ACM ethics/code of conduct.

-## TESTING:
-This is a test for commits/pulls